 Do the Right Thing

-Saigon, Vietnam is hot.
+My story: Saigon, Vietnam is hot.
 With humidity that makes wiping away the sweat totally pointless.
 If you tried to re-enact the scene from Do the Right Thing where Mookie rubs ice cubes on Tina, you’d fail.
 The ice would be completely melted before you left the kitchen.

 Now, Vietnam has delicious street food.
 I stumbled on a street cart selling Bahn Mi sandwiches with a line 6 locals deep.
 This was the Sal’s of the East, and I was eating here no matter what.
 I got in line and waited for my turn for deliciousness.